googlecreativelab/aiexperiments-bird-sounds/README.md

 BIRD SOUNDS

-...

 ## Installation

-Original audio metadata and, tsne data are not provided.
-Please visit Kyle McDonald's AudioNotebooks repo to generate tsne data.
+Bird sounds audio are not included.
+[The Essential Set for North America](http://macaulaylibrary.org/guide/audio/essential-set-for-north-america) sounds are provided by the Macaulay Library.

 Install all npm modules required by package.json.
 Install webpack and webpack-dev-server.